KatiRemo/KatiRemo/README.md

 I'm studying at Business College Helsinki to become a Full Stack Developer.

-I am currently working as the COO at Surf House Finland Oy Ltd.
+I am currently on study leave from Surf House Finland Oy Ltd.

-However, I am looking for a company to complete my internship in starting in May 2022.
+I am looking for a company to complete my internship in starting in May 2022.

-🌱 I’m currently learning React, Node & Express, JavaScript
+🌱 I’m currently learning React & Redux, TypeScript, JavaScript, AWS & CI/CD, Node & Express.

-📫 You can reach me fastest by email: kati.remo@edu.bc.fi
+📫 You can reach me fastest by email: kati.remo@edu.bc.fi or kati.remo@gmail.com